-If you are already further along in your wedding planning, there is still enough for you to do!!
+If you are already further along in your wedding planning, there is still enough for you to do!

 Even though dress fittings won’t be possible in person, get in touch with your favorite bridal salon, and ask for a virtual consultation.
 A lot of bridal boutiques started to offer this service.

-Some will even deliver your favorite dresses to your doorsteps so you can try them on safely in the comfort of your own home!!
+Some will even deliver your favorite dresses to your doorsteps so you can try them on safely in the comfort of your own home!

 Tip: If you are getting married in Dubai, have a look at this amazing bridal salon that offers this service: Ginger + Poppy Bridal Boutique.

-Like with wedding dress fittings, you won’t be able to have a cake tasting in the shop.
+Like with wedding dress fittings, you might not be able to have a cake tasting in the shop.
 But the great news is that some bakers have started to bake sample boxes of cupcakes or mini-cakes that they will deliver right to your doorstep!
 Reach out to your baker and ask about this option!!

 Here some ideas that are often overlooked but are a great way to personalize your big day even further: